 This creamy and healthy roasted red pepper tomato soup recipe from scratch is better than any store-bought soup.
 Ready in minutes & kids love it!
-Serve with fresh homemade artisan bread and top with Parmesan cheese.
+Serve with fresh homemade artisan bread and top with Parmesan cheese or Mediterranean grilled cheese.

 Sometimes the best recipes are born by accident.